Shourav-Deb/Visiopedia/README.md

 - 🔁 Checkpointing + Resumable Training
 - ⚡ Fully reproducible on Kaggle

+📌 Note: Some project files are not included in this repository because they belong to other collaborators.
+Only the work I personally completed is shared here.

 ## 📦 Dataset
 **PriBeL — Primary Betel Leaf Dataset (1,800 images)**